hopkira/k9-chess-angular/README.md

 # K9 Controller
-Code and configuration files for a chess playing enhancement to a remote presence robot.
+Code and configuration files for a chess playing enhancement to a remote presence robot!

 # Directory Structure